Using the GAPS Diet to Improve Digestion

 Using the GAPS Diet To Improve Digestion

-The GAPS diet was developed in order to help improve the function of individuals with a compromised microbiome.
+The GAPS diet was developed to help improve the function of individuals with a compromised microbiome.
 This article will go into much more detail on the microbiome and specific strategies, including how to use the GAPS diet to improve digestive health.

 The Human Microbiome Project (HMP) is a research initiative launched in 2008 with the goal of identifying and characterizing the microorganisms found in healthy and diseased humans (1).
 The findings so far have been absolute breakthroughs in our understanding of the origins and solutions to the vast majority of human health problems.